Lutando/docs-oxd/sources/framework/spring/index.md

 # oxd-spring
-The following documentation shows how to configure the Spring framework to use oxd for authentication.
+The following documentation shows how to configure Java Spring apps to use oxd for authentication.

 ## Requirements
 The oxd-spring requires the oxD Server.
 Please use the following link to install it